The knee is one of those body parts most susceptible to injury in a car accident. Talk to a Lawyer for Free 24/7 at (314) 361-4242!

-If you are involved in a car accident, you should get a physical examination done to rule out any injuries, especially knee injuries, as certain injuries are not felt immediately after the impact and the symptoms start showing after a period of time.
-The pain may be mild initially and can get worse eventually, impacting the day to day life as the knee becomes unstable and starts affecting normal walking and other activities.
+If you are involved in a car accident, you should generally get a physical examination done to rule out any injuries.
+This is important become some injuries are not felt immediately after the impact and the symptoms start showing after a period of time.
+The pain may be mild initially and can get progressively worse, impacting day to day life as the knee becomes unstable and starts affecting normal walking and other activities.

 Treatment of Knee Injury

 Treatment for a knee injury varies with the severity of the injury.
 The first treatment for minor injuries is RICE, which stands for rest, ice, compression, and elevation.
-This helps in reducing the swelling of the knee and thereafter a doctor is able to carry out a correct diagnosis to ascertain the extent of injury.
+This helps reduce the swelling of the knee, and thereafter a doctor can carry out a correct diagnosis to ascertain the extent of injury.
 An X-ray or MRI is conducted by the doctor to gauge the severity of the damage.
 In case of minor injury like a sprain, the doctor may prescribe some pills for pain and swelling accompanied with lots of rest, as healing can occur only when the knee is immobile.

 A severe knee injury like a ligament tear also follows a similar treatment like a sprain.
-However, the treatment continues for a prolonged period and is followed by physical therapy.
-A ligament tear treatment on the other hand may involve surgery.
+However, the treatment continues for a prolonged period and is generally followed by physical therapy.
+A ligament tear treatment, on the other hand, may involve surgery.

 Receiving Compensation for Medical Expenses